The Healthiest Soup Recipe Guide

 - Low-fat, low-carb, low-calorie

 - Easy to store for later use in the fridge or freezer

 Simply roast your kale and cauliflower for 10 minutes.
 Then transfer to a pot with broth.
 Add your seasonings and simmer for 10 minutes on low heat.
 Then you can enjoy this delicious and nutritious stew.

 This creamy, super-easy dish is loaded with vegetables.
 Not only is it balanced nutritionally but it also tastes great with a mix of yummy flavors without the added calories.

 It is naturally gluten-free and non-dairy thanks to a handy butter substitute like coconut oil.

-Simply add all of your chopped fennel, asparagus and leaks to a pot with stock or broth, and simmer for 30 minutes.
+Simply add all of your chopped fennel, asparagus and leeks to a pot with stock or broth, and simmer for 30 minutes.